 Dr. Zohara Boyd

-Dr. Zohara Boyd was born in Piotrkow Trybunalski, Poland, April 17, 1942.
+Dr. Zohara Boyd was born in Piotrkow Trybunalski, Poland, on April 17, 1942.
 Piotrkow was the first ghetto established by the Nazis after Germany invaded Poland.
-Zohara Boyd's father obtained false bapltismal certificates and managed to escape to Warsaw shortly before the general deportations to Ausschwitz began.
-She and her parents survived the war by "walking on the Aryan side" as hiding in plain sight was called.
-Dr. Boyd has a Ph.D. in Early American Literture from the University of Massachusetts in Amherst and taught at Appalachian State University from 1977 to 2010.
-In 2003 she was named Co-Director of the Center for Judaic, Holocaust, and Peace Studies.
+Zoharra’s family obtained false baptismal certificates and managed to escape to Warsaw shortly before the general deportations to Aushwitz began.
+She and her parents survived the war by “walking on the Aryan side” as in plain sight was called.
+Dr. Boyd has a PH.D. in early American literature from the University of Massachusetts in Amherst and has taught at Appalachian State University since 1977.
+In 2003, she was named as the co-director of the Center of Judaic, Holocaust, and Peace Studies.

 Dr. Rennie Brantz

-Dr. Rennie Brantz graduated from Doane College in 1964, earned a Ph.D. in History from The Ohio State University in 1973, and studied at the Universities of Munich and Bonn.
-He began teaching German history at Appalachian State University in 1973, where he was promoted to the rank of Professor in 1989.
-He directed Appalachian’s Freshman Seminar program from 1990 to 2004 while continuing to teach history.
-His teaching and research focus since 1995 has been Nazi Germany and the Holocaust.
-Brantz has held the I.G.
+Dr. Rennie Brantz has taught German history at Appalachian State University since 1973.
+He directed Appalachian’s Freshman Seminar program from 1990 to 2004 and served as co-director of ASU’s Center for Judaic, Holocaust, and Peace Studies from 2003 until 2013.
+He has held the I.G.
 Greer Professorship in History, received grants from the German Government (DAAD), National Endowment for the Humanities, and the Fulbright Commission.
-In 1997, he was named Outstanding Freshman Advocate by the National Resource Center for the Freshman Year Experience, and in 2002 he received the University of North Carolina's Board of Governors Award for Excellence in Teaching.
-From 2003 to 2013 he served as Co-Director of the Office of Judaic, Holocaust, and Peace Studies.
-Brantz is also in his second four-year term on the Boone Town Council.
+In 1997, he was named Outstanding Freshman Advocate by the National Resource Center for the Freshman Year Experience, and in 2002 he received the University of North Carolina’s Board of Governors Award for Excellence in Teaching.
+In 2005, Brantz received the Jimmy Smith Service Award from the ASU College of Arts and Sciences.

 Dr. John Cox

-John Cox is an associate professor of Holocaust and Genocide Studies at the University of North Carolina Charlotte.
-For the last five years he served as director of the Center for Judaic, Holocaust, and Human Rights Studies at Florida Gulf Coast University.
-Dr. Cox’s first book, Circles of Resistance: Jewish, Leftist, and Youth Dissidence in Nazi Germany, was published in 2009, and he is currently completing To Kill a People: Genocide in the Twentieth Century (Pearson Prentice Hall, 2012).
-Dr. Cox has written additional essays, articles, and book reviews on a variety of historical and political topics for both scholarly and popular periodicals and has lectured widely on Jewish resistance.
-He is also a founding member of the editorial board of a new journal, the Journal of Jewish Identities.
+John Cox is an associate professor of Holocaust and genocide studies at the University of North Carolina in Charlotte.
+For the last five years, he served as director of the Center for Judaic, Holocaust, and Human Rights Studies at Florida Gulf Coast University.
+Dr. Cox has authored two books, essays, articles, and book reviews on a variety of historical and political topics for scholarly and popular periodicals and has lectured widely on Jewish resistance.
+He is also a founding member of the editorial board of the journal, the Journal of Jewish Identities.
 John earned his M.A. at Brandeis in 1998 and completed his doctorate at the University of North Carolina-Chapel Hill in 2005.
-He is a graduate of Appalachian State, where he earned his B.A. in history in 1986.
+He is a graduate of Appalachian State, where he earned his B.A. in history.

 Lee Holder is the teacher-in-residence at this year’s symposium.
 He is a social studies teacher, as well as the department head at North Lenoir High School, LaGrange, North Carolina.
 He has been a member of the North Carolina Council on the Holocaust since 2000.
 Lee has extensive experience in Holocaust education and has attended numerous workshops sponsored by the North Carolina Council on the Holocaust.
 In addition, he has given presentations at the North Carolina Council on the Social Studies State Conference, the United States Holocaust Memorial Museum’s Belfer Conference, and the North Carolina Center for the Advancement of Teaching.
-Last year, he participated in a ten day Holocaust educational trip to Germany and Poland.
+In 2008, he participated in a ten-day Holocaust educational trip to Germany and Poland.
 Lee is the 2010/2011 United States recipient of the Irena Sendler “Repairing the World” Award.
 In 2011, he participated in the Centropa Summer Academy held in Cracow, Vienna, and Sarajevo.

 Dr. Rosemary Horowitz